tjd1234/cmpt383summer2022/docs/index.md

   (Canvas)](https://canvas.sfu.ca/courses/70067).

 You're welcome to clone/download this repository.
-It will be updated quite frequently, so be to sure to check for changes.
+It will be updated quite frequently, so be sure to check for changes.